 The objective of the Commercial Vehicle Enforcement Service is:

-- To protect the roadways from unnecessary damage by securing compliance with state laws regulating weight of commercial vehicles
+To protect the roadways from unnecessary damage by securing compliance with state laws regulating the weight of commercial vehicles

-Commercial Vehicle Enforcement (CVE) currently is made up of two officers who are federally and state certified to conduct commercial vehicle inspections and weight enforcement.
-Officers are tasked with observing and enforcing both federal and state violations against trucking companies.
-Both officers are also certified accident re-constructionists and are on call 24/7 for accidents causing serious bodily injury or death.
-Both officers are certified hazardous materials (HAZMAT) responders, who can assist the fire department in calls of this type of nature.
+Commercial Vehicle Enforcement (CVE) currently is made up of one officer who is federally and state-certified to conduct commercial vehicle inspections and weight enforcement.
+This officer is tasked with observing and enforcing both federal and state violations against trucking companies and is also a certified accident reconstructionist and is on call 24/7 for accidents causing serious bodily injury or death.
+He is a certified hazardous materials (HAZMAT) responder, who can assist the fire department in calls of this type of nature.

-CVE also attends monthly lunch meetings with local trucking companies in an effort to cooperatively bring all commercial vehicles into compliance with state and federal regulations.
+CVE also attends monthly lunch meetings with local trucking companies to cooperatively bring all commercial vehicles into compliance with state and federal regulations.
 CVE currently reports to the daytime patrol sergeant and covers patrol shifts when needed.

 If you need to contact someone within our Commercial Vehicle Enforcement Office, please email Sergeant LaFosse.